llm-bible/llm-bible.github.io/_publications/alayrac2022visual.markdown

 citations: 767
 bibkey: alayrac2022visual
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2204.14198'}]
-tags: [Multimodal Models, Few-Shot, Prompting]
+tags: [Few-Shot, Multimodal Models, Prompting]
 ---
 Building models that can be rapidly adapted to novel tasks using only a handful of annotated examples is an open challenge for multimodal machine